el-hult/synology_backuper/readme.md

-# Synology backupper
+# Synology backuper

-Send off a single file to be backed up on a Synology NAS.
+Back up a single file on a Synology NAS.

 Reads the file `config.json` in the same directory as the script.
 The file should contain the following: